jeangit/debug_haxe_with_vscode/README.md

-# Debugging Haxe , using Visual Studio Code
+# Debugging hl Haxe target , using Visual Studio Code

 ## .vscode

 _launch.json_ and _tasks.json_ are provided in the hidden _.vscode_ directory.

+You must have installed Haxe plugins support in VSCode.

+That means at least _HashLink Debugger (0.5.1)_ and _Haxe (2.4.5)_ .
+Or you can just install _Haxe Extension Pack (1.3.0)_.

 ## Modifying the nadako plugin for multiples haxe installations